 Your credit history can also have an effect on your mortgage application although you will be glad to know that your student loan information won’t show up on your credit file.

 How Does Student Loan Debt Affect Your Mortgage?

-As suggested, getting a mortgage might be possible for you, despite your student loan debt.
-However, student loans can still have an effect on a mortgage which we explain further below.
+As suggested, getting a mortgage will be possible for you, despite your student loan debt.
+However, student loans can still have an effect on a mortgage and the mortgage repayments which we explain further below.

 1. The size of your debt repayments

 Generally speaking, the more money you owe on your student loan, the less money mortgage lenders will be willing to lend to you.

 However, this is in terms of your monthly repayments rather than the total size of your student debt.
 So, a customer with £2000 student debt and a customer with £10,000 student debt might still be able to borrow the same amount of money, provided they are on a similar income and making the same amount of loan payment each month.

 After taking the size of your monthly repayments into account in relation to your earnings (the debt-to-income ratio), the lender will be able to assess how much they are willing to lend to you.

 Unlike traditional forms of debt, such as car loans and credit card debt, your student loan repayments will be taken from your monthly wages.
 This is the same way as your national insurance contributions which are deducted automatically from your monthly take-home pay.